Nonverbal communication

 Adapters

-The basis dispositional inferences of the speaker’s emotion(nervous, uncomfortable, bored
+The basis dispositional inferences of the speaker’s emotion(nervous, uncomfortable, bored).

 Symbolic

-considered to be gestures) with specific, conventionalized meanings
+Other hands movements (are considered to be gestures) with specific, conventionalized meanings.

-Symbolic gestures are used intentionally
+Symbolic gestures are used intentionally and serve a clear communicative function.

-Symbolic gestures are usually used in the absence of speech
+Symbolic gestures are usually used in the absence of speech, but can also accompany speech.

-Different meanings in defferent culture
+Different meanings in defferent culture.

 Conversational

-ground between adapters
+The middle ground between adapters and symbolic gestures.

-Do not refer to actions or words, but do accompany
+Do not refer to actions or words, but do accompany speech and are related to the speech they accompany.

-in the absence of speech and are only made
+Not seen in the absence of speech and are only made by the person who is speaking.

 Distance